 Written by: Kumar Sambhav Shrivastava Ankur Paliwal

 Land is a scarce resource in India.
-The country only has 2.4 percent of the world’s land area but supports over 17% of the world’s population.
-As one of the world’s fastest growing economies, it requires large swathes of lands to fuel its ambitious agenda of industrial and infrastructure growth.
-At least 11 million hectares land is required for development projects in the next 15 years.
-But a huge section of India’s population—mostly marginalised communities—depend on land for their sustenance and livelihood.
+The country only has 2.4% of the world’s land area but supports over 17% of the world’s population.
+As one of the world’s fastest-growing economies, it requires large swathes of lands to fuel its ambitious agenda of industrial and infrastructure growth.
+At least 11 million hectares of land are required for development projects in the next 15 years.
+But a huge section of India’s population—mostly marginalized communities—depend on land for their sustenance and livelihood.
 Over 200 million people depend on forests while 118.9 million depend on farming land in India.

-When we started writing about development issues in India, we came across many such conflicts.
-However, we realised it was not easy to sell those stories happening in remote corners of India to the editors in New Delhi.
-The mainstream media did not report on land conflicts except the ones that turned fatally violent or were fought in the national courts.
-The sporadic reporting by a few journalists had little impact.
+As journalists writing about development issues in India, we come across many such conflicts.
+However, we realized it was not easy to sell those stories happening in remote corners of India to the editors in New Delhi.
+The mainstream media did not report on land conflicts except the ones that turned fatally violent or that were fought in the national courts.
+Sporadic Reporting by a few journalists had little impact.
 Voices of the people affected by such conflicts remained unheard.
 Their concerns remained unaddressed.

 The reason, we thought, was that the reporters and the editors looked at the conflicts as isolated incidents.
 We knew land conflicts were one of the most important stories about India’s political economy.
 But the question was how to sell it to editors and readers.
-We thought that if journalists could scale up their reporting on individual cases of conflicts to examine broader trends, their stories could not only have wider reach but might also show the intensity of various kind of conflicts and their impact on people, economy and the environment.
-The biggest challenge to achieving this was lack of a database which journalists could explore to see what trends are emerging around specific kind of conflicts such as conflicts about roads, townships, mining or the wildlife-protected areas.
+We thought that if journalists could scale up their reporting on individual cases of conflict to examine broader trends, their stories could not only have wider reach but might also show the intensity of various kind of conflicts and their impact on people, the economy and the environment.
+The biggest challenge to achieving this was the lack of a database which journalists could explore to see what trends are emerging around specific kinds of conflicts, such as those over roads, townships, mining or wildlife-protected areas.
 There was no such database of ongoing land conflicts in India.
 So we decided to build one.

-The researchers and journalists track national and local media coverage about their regions and interact with local activists, community organisations and lawyers to find cases of conflicts.
-They then collect and verify information from publicly-available government documents, independent studies, and by talking to affected parties.
-Data such as location of conflict, reasons behind the conflicts, number of affected people, affected area, land type—whether private, common or forest—names of the government and corporate agencies involved and a narrative summary of the conflict are documented.
+The researchers and journalists track national and local media coverage about their regions and interact with local activists, community organizations and lawyers to find cases of conflict.
+They then collect and verify information from publicly available government documents and independent studies, and by talking to affected parties.
+Data such as location of conflict, reasons behind the conflict, number of affected people, affected area, land type—whether private, common or forest—names of the government and corporate agencies involved, and a narrative summary of the conflict are documented.

 Researchers file all the data into reporting-and-review software built into the Land Conflict Watch website.
 Data is examined and verified by dedicated reviewers.
-The software allows to-and-fro work flow between the researchers and the reviewers before the data is published.
-The dashboard, on the portal, not only presents the macro picture of the ongoing conflicts at national level but zooms in to give details of each conflicts, along with the supporting documents to back data, at the micro level.
-It also provides the approximate location of the conflict on the interactive map.
+The software allows to-and-fro workflow between the researchers and the reviewers before the data is published.
+The dashboard, on the portal, not only presents the macro picture of the ongoing conflicts at the national level but zooms in to give details of each conflict, along with the supporting documents, at the micro level.
+It also provides the approximate location of the conflict on an interactive map.

 About 35 journalists and researchers are currently contributing.
 As of September 2018, the project had documented over 640 cases.
 These conflicts affect close to 7.3 million people and span over 2.4 million hectares of land.
-Investments worth $186 billion USD are attached to projects and schemes affected by these conflicts.
+Investments worth USD186 billion are attached to projects and schemes affected by these conflicts.

-As a conflict is documented, it is profiled on the portal as well as on social media to give heads-up to national journalists and researchers.
+As a conflict is documented, it is profiled on the portal as well as on social media to give a heads-up to national journalists and researchers.
 The project team then collaborates with journalists to create in-depth, investigative stories at the intersection of land rights, land conflicts, politics, economy, class, gender and the environment using this data.
 We also collaborate with national and international media to get these stories published.
 Many of these stories have been republished by other mainstream media outlets.
-We have also conducted trainings of journalists on the use of the database in finding and scaling up stories around land governance.
+We have also conducted training to support journalists in using the database to find and scale up stories around land governance.

 Land Conflict Watch is an ongoing project.
 Apart from designing stories, we also work with academics, researchers and students to initiate public debates.
-Land Conflict Watch’s data has been cited by policy think-tanks in their reports.
+Land Conflict Watch’s data has been cited by policy think tanks in their reports.
 Land-governance experts have written op-eds in national newspapers using the data.
-We regularly get requests from research students at the Indian and foreign universities to use our data in their research.
-Non-profit organisations use land conflict data, documents and cases to strengthen their campaign to fight for the land rights of conflict affected communities.
-The stories inform people and help shape discourse around land rights and governance related issues in India.
+We regularly get requests from students at Indian and foreign universities to use our data in their research.
+Non-profit organizations use land conflict data, documents and cases to strengthen their campaigns to fight for the land rights of conflict affected communities.
+The stories inform people and help shape discourse around land rights and governance-related issues in India.